 But in case you want to assess its state or just compare another source of gas against known good gasoline, all you will need is two clear glass vessels to hold a sample of each.
 Once you have obtained samples, compare them side-by-side.

-If your gasoline is uncontaminated but is instead just old, it will still appear clear, just slightly darker than the newer gasoline.
-This is the gasoline that you should be able to recondition:
+Old Gas – Can Be Reconditioned: If your gasoline is uncontaminated but is instead just old, it will still appear clear, just slightly darker than the newer gasoline.
+This is the gasoline that you should be able to recondition.

-If your gasoline looks cloudy, murky, milky, or it has noticeable sediment or silt floating through it it is definitely no good and you shouldn’t even try to recondition it.
+Very Old Gas – Cannot Be Reconditioned: If your gasoline looks cloudy, murky, or milky, or it has noticeable sediment or silt floating through it is definitely no good and you shouldn’t even try to recondition it.

-Also, if you notice obvious layers in the sample you drew from the suspect gas, akin to oil floating on water, it is an ethanol blend that has already undergone phasic separation and is very likely contaminated with water.
-Throw it out!
+Phasic Separation – Cannot Be Reconditioned: For ethanol-gas blends, if you notice obvious layers in the sample you drew from the suspect gas, akin to oil floating on water or two or more distinct color bands in the sample, it has already undergone phasic separation and is very likely contaminated with water.

 Reconditioning Old Gas Yourself